kekyo/Epoxy/README.md

 ## History

+* 0.16.0:
+  * Fixed failure injecting on only installed sdk3.1 or 5.0.
 * 0.15.0:
   * Added ViewModel injector function that enables automatic implementation of ViewModel.
   * Added F#'s camel-casing UIThread API.